RhodiumToad/pllua-ng/README.md

 (we rely critically on memory context callbacks, which were introduced in that version).

-Only Lua 5.3 is supported at this time.
+Only Lua 5.3 is fully supported at this time, though it also is believed to mostly work if built against LuaJIT with the COMPAT52 option.

+Bugs can be reported by opening issues on github.

 CHANGES